Algorithmic Stability in Fair Allocation of Indivisible Goods Among Two Agents: Preliminaries

 It is important to note that the definition for an $\alpha$-stable algorithm is only saying that the utility agent $i$ obtains (and not the allocation itself) when moving from $v_i$ to $v_i'$ is the same.
 Additionally, although the notion of stability in general may look too strong, it is important to note that there are several algorithms (e.g., the well-known EF1 \textit{draft} mechanism \cite{car16}) that satisfy this definition.
-In particular, one can immediately see from the definition of stability that the following observation holds in the context of ordinal algorithms---i.e., an algorithm that produces the same output for input profiles $(v_1, \cdots, v_n)$ and $(v'_1, \cdots, v'_n)$ as long as $\forall g, g' \in \mathcal{G}, v_i(g) \geq v_i(g') \Leftrightarrow v'_i(g) \geq v'_i(g')$.
+In particular, one can immediately see from the definition of stability that every ordinal fair division algorithm---i.e., an algorithm that produces the same output for input profiles $(v_1, \ldots, v_n)$ and $(v'_1, \ldots, v'_n)$ as long as $\forall g, g' \in \mathcal{G}, v_i(g) \geq v_i(g') \Leftrightarrow v'_i(g) \geq v'_i(g')$---is stable.